About Public Power

 Public Power is Reliable.

 Public power utilities are actively responsive to customers’ needs and concerns because their primary goal is to provide efficient, reliable service to the customers in their communities.
 Public power utilities focus on overall system reliability; quick restoration of power after an outage; and making excellent customer service a priority.
+In 2021, public power customers experienced half the average outage time as customers of other utilities*.

 Public Power is Environmentally Responsible.

-*2019 Public Power Statistical Report
+*2023 Public Power Statistical Report by the American Public Power Association